trilogy-group/screensense-ai/docs/custom-assistants-implementation-plan.md

    - Create automated testing for assistant functionality

 4. **Authentication Complexity**

    - Create detailed user documentation for authentication flows
    - Implement robust error handling for OAuth failures
    - Design fallback mechanisms when services are unavailable
    - Build monitoring system for token expiration and auto-renewal where possible
    - Implement secure credential storage with proper encryption

+5. **Payment Processing**
+   - Implement proper error handling for payment failures
+   - Create robust refund processes
+   - Establish clear terms of service and refund policies
+   - Implement comprehensive payment logging for debugging issues
+   - Design backup payment methods in case primary payment processor is unavailable

 ## Next Steps

-Begin with Phase 1 implementation focusing on user authentication and basic marketplace functionality.
+Begin with Phase 1 implementation focusing on user authentication and basic marketplace functionality, followed by Phase 2 to migrate existing assistants and establish robust testing and logging.
+Phase 3 will enhance tool support before implementing monetization for built-in assistants in Phase 4.